Armenia–Brazil relations

-Current and historical relations between Armenia and Brazil, have existed for decades.
+Relations between Armenia and Brazil, have existed for decades.
 The Armenian community in Brazil is the second largest in Latin America (after Argentina) totaling approximately 100,000 members.
+Armenia has an embassy in Brasília and Brazil has an embassy in Yerevan.

 History

 The first Armenians arrived in Brazil in the late 1800s.
 The biggest wave of migration to Brazil took place in the 1920s when several thousands Armenians came to Brazil (mainly from Lebanon and Syria) many having survived the Armenian genocide which was carried out by the Ottoman Empire.
 Most Armenians settled in the São Paulo area.
 On 26 December 1991, Armenia restored its independence after the Dissolution of the Soviet Union.